Free Application for Federal Student Aid (FAFSA)

 Can I apply for FAFSA without my parents info?

-How long does FAFSA take to process?
+How long does this Website take to process?

 Usually 3 to 5 days if submitted online with your FSA ID.

-What happens after I submit my FAFSA?
+What happens after I submit my Form?

-You’ll get a Student Aid Report (SAR) and offers from your schools.
+You will get a Student Aid Report (SAR) and offers from your schools.